HenriquesLab/DL4MicEverywhere/docs/GUI_USER_GUIDE.md

 ```
 ssh -L 8888:localhost:8888 ocb@172.22.50.188
 ```
-Copy the path given by the terminal in a browser (the one highlighted in the screenshot above).
+Copy the path given by the terminal into a browser (the one highlighted in the screenshot above).